ShukUSWM/PHPguessinggame/README.md

-This the link for the video
+This is the link for the video